 William Dobson(1611-1646), Portrait painter

-Sitter associated with 9 portraits
+Sitter in 9 portraits

-Artist associated with 54 portraits
+Artist associated with 50 portraits

-Born in London, Dobson was probably the son of a painter.
-He studied under the painter and publisher, William Peake, and the artist, Francis Cleyn, and probably through him came to know the paintings of Titian and Van Dyck.
+Born in London, Dobson was probably the son of a lawyer.
+He studied under the painter and publisher, William Peake, and the artist, Francis Cleyn, and probably through him came to know the paintings of Titian and van Dyck.
 Painter of the embattled Royalists, he was active during the Civil War both with the Royal Court in Oxford, and in London, as Principal Painter to the King.
 He returned to London after the defeat of the king by parliament and was briefly imprisoned for debt.
 He died in poverty aged thirty-five and was buried in St Martin-in-the-Fields.
 An elegy by Thomas Rawlins commemorated him as 'the very Soul of Art, the Prince and Prime of Painters'.

 Listen to a series of podcasts exploring the lives of pioneering women, past and present.

 William Eggleston was closely associated with the alternative music scene in Memphis.
 Revisit our 2016 exhibition and listen to a special playlist.

 Links to audio and transcripts of interviews with artists, sitters and historic recordings.